matt-novoselov/matt-novoselov/README.md

 ### Hi, I'm Matvei Novoselov 👋

-I am a VisionOS & iOS Developer
+I am iOS & visionOS Developer

 Currently advancing research in XR and Robotics at the Apple Developer Academy.
 Proven track record of delivering successful projects from concept to launch, and strong skills in problem-solving, and team collaboration.
 Eager to explore new technologies and share knowledge.
 Make sure to check out some of my pinned projects below!